DATA-606-2023-FALL-TUESDAY/Edara_Manimadhuri/proposal.md

      - Categorize reviews into specific topics or categories based on the content of the review text.
   3. **Spam Detection:**
      - Develop a method to detect duplicate reviews or spam reviews that may artificially inflate or deflate product ratings.
-  4. **Comparative Analysis:**
-     - Compare the sentiment and content of reviews for different products or brands within the dataset.

 ## Data